KanuX-14/fc-engine/.github/CONTRIBUTING.md

 ### Important note about automated GitHub checks

-When you submit a pull request, GitHub automatically runs checks on the Minetest Engine combined with your changes.
+When you submit a pull request, GitHub automatically runs checks on the FreeCraft Engine combined with your changes.
 One of these checks is called 'cpp lint / clang format', which checks code formatting.
 Because formatting for readability requires human judgement this check often fails and often makes unsuitable